Topological error correcting processes from fixed-point path integrals: From fixed-point path integrals to error-correcting codes

 The small dot on the right denotes a $\delta$-tensor as defined in Eq.~\eqref{eq:delta_definition}, though here it serves a different function and the bond dimension can be different from $2$.
 The normalization condition in Eq.~\eqref{eq:channel_normalization} of this instrument reduces to the following condition for $T$:

 In other words, we are looking for tensors $T_2,T_3,\ldots$, such that the collection $\mathbf T=(T_1,T_2,T_3,\ldots)$ forms an isometry.

 We now turn the fixed-point path integral into a circuit of instruments as in Eq.~\eqref{eq:fixed_point_instrument}.
 If we happen to always get the trivial measurement outcome corresponding to $T_1$, then we have successfully executed the imaginary-time fixed-point path integral.
-However, if some of the outcomes are non-trivial, we have performed another path integral including some tensors $T_2,T_3,\ldots$, and need to apply corrections.
-In order to know how to correct non-trivial outcomes, also these must correspond to an exactly solvable fixed-point path integral of some sort.
+However, if some of the outcomes are non-trivial, we have performed another path integral including some tensors $T_2,T_3,\ldots$.
+In this case we need to apply corrections such that the corrected time evolution is equivalent to that with only $T_1$.
+In order to be able to do this, also the non-trivial outcomes must correspond to an exactly solvable fixed-point path integral of some sort.
 This is where we use the syndrome defects such as anyons: We choose $T_2,T_3,\ldots$ such that each of these tensors corresponds to a piece of fixed-point path integral that includes one or more segments of syndrome defect.
 Then every configuration of classical outputs corresponds to a topological path integral with a pattern of syndrome defects.
 The corrections are then implemented by classically controlled operations in the circuit that insert additional segments of syndrome defects depending on the classical control.
-This motivates the following definition. \begin{mydef} A \emph{fixed-point path integral code} is a uniform geometrically local circuit of quantum channels with additional classical inputs and outputs, such that the following holds: \begin{itemize} \item When fixing a configuration of classical inputs and outputs, the circuit becomes a mixed-state tensor-network path integral.
+This motivates the following informal definition. \begin{mydef} A \emph{fixed-point path integral code} is a uniform geometrically local circuit of quantum channels with additional classical inputs and outputs, such that the following holds: \begin{itemize} \item When fixing a configuration of classical inputs and outputs, the circuit becomes a mixed-state tensor-network path integral.
 This path integral is a stack of two copies of the same (pure-state) path integral, with one of them complex conjugated. \item This path integral is (in the same fixed-point phase as) a fixed-point path integral for a topological phase, including a pattern of syndrome defects.
-This pattern only depends locally on the classical inputs and outputs. \end{itemize} \end{mydef}
+This pattern only depends locally on the classical inputs and outputs. \end{itemize} The \emph{phase} of a fixed-point path integral code is the phase of the underlying topological path integral, with the trivial pattern of syndrome defects.
+Two codes are considered equivalent if they are in the same phase, that is, the underlying path integrals (without defects) are related by local tensor-network equations. \end{mydef}